Recovery of Inland Real Estate Income Trust Losses | Update May 28, 2020

 Unfortunately for investors it appears that many financial advisors/brokerage firms that sold non-traded REITs such as Inland Real Estate Income Trust, may have understated or misrepresented the risks and liquidity problems.

-Inland Real Estate Income Trust, Inc. (formerly known as Inland Core Assets Real Estate Trust, Inc. (filings through 2011-11-29) and Inland Monthly Income Trust, Inc. (filings through 2012-02-15)) acquires and manages a portfolio of commercial real estate investments located in the United States, according to Bloomberg.
+Inland Real Estate Income Trust, Inc. acquires and manages a portfolio of commercial real estate investments located in the United States, according to Bloomberg.
 It primarily focuses on acquiring retail properties.

-MacKenzie’s offer price is 48.5 percent less that Inland REIT’s most recent net asset value of $22.35 per share.
-Shares of Inland REIT originally sold for $10.00 each, but the company conducted a 1-for-2.5 reverse stock split earlier this year, resulting in a final offering price of $25.00 per share.
+According to Central Trade & Transfer, shares of the REIT are currently listed for $9.00 per share.
+This may mean significant losses for investors, as shares of Inland REIT originally sold for $10.00 each, but the company conducted a 1-for-2.5 reverse stock split in 2018, resulting in a final offering price of $25.00 per share.

 Prior to making recommendations to an individual investor, brokerage firms are required by the Financial Industry Regulatory Authority (FINRA) to disclose all the risks of an investment.
 Recommendations should only be made if the investment is suitable for an individual investor given their age, investment objections, investment experience and risk tolerance.